 The high point of the day was at hand.
 The Bishop ended his sermon.
 He blessed the crowns, and then placed them on the heads of Mary and the Baby Jesus on the painting.

 Mass continued to its conclusion.
 After Mass, Fr.
 Casimir spoke in Slovenian, Slovak and English.
 The procession formed again and returned to the church, where the vested deacons placed the painting of Marija Pomagaj in its place on the side altar.

 After lunch and the Benediction of the Blessed Sacrament, Bishop also blessed a painting picturing the death of St. Joseph, painted by John Gosar of Betlehem, Pa, and donated by him.
 Various priests and some lay leaders gave speeches on the hill in the afternoon.

 When the new brick seminary building was completed in 1939, the painting of Marija Pomagaj was placed above the main altar of the seminary chapel, where it remains to this day.
-Recently Jaka Praprotnik took the painting down and Lilijan Brulc, an artist from Joliet, restored the painting to its original brilliance.
-Jaka told us the date 1924 was found on the back of the picture.
+Former church sacristan, Jaka Praprotnik, took the painting down and Lilijan Brulc, an artist from Joliet, restored the painting to its original brilliance.
+Former parish sacristan, Jaka Prapotnik reported that the date 1924 was found on the back of the picture.
 Marija Pomagaj, prosi za nas, Mary, Our Lady of Brezje, pray for us.